BrynM/bpmv/README.txt

 bpmv.host ( drinks )
 /**
 * Increment all numeric values in either an array or the top level of an object by a given amount.
-* Note that this will also increment numbers inside of strings
+* Note that this will also increment numbers inside of strings.
-* @param {mixed} soil array or object to increment values in
+* @param {mixed} soil array or object to increment values in.
 * @param {number} fertilizer The amount you'd like the numbers incremented.
 * Defaults to 1.
-* @param {boolean} weeds Increment numeric strings too
+* @param {boolean} weeds Increment numeric strings too.
 * Defaults to true.
+* @param {boolean} flo If true, integers will not be rounded and may increment to float results.
-* @return {mixed} Will return the reultant version of */ bpmv.incall( soil, fertilizer, weeds )
+* @return {mixed} Will return the reultant version of soil.
+*/
+bpmv.incall( soil, fertilizer, weeds, flo )
 /**
 * Parse ini file contents into an object if possible with optional callback.
 * The contents may be a string with newlines or an Array() of strings.